dataset-ninja/stanford-cars/README.md

 # Stanford Cars

-Stanford Cars is a dataset for object detection and classification tasks.
+Stanford Cars is a dataset for object detection task.